thomasheinemann/user_specific_article_recommendations_study/README.md

 # user specific article recommendations study

 ### Summary
-This study provides common methods used to recommend articles to potential readers.
+This study provides common methods used to recommend items to potential users.
 In particular, the following recommendation topics are exemplary applied to data from IBM covering user and article relations:
 - rank-based recommendations